theupdateframework/taps/tap3.md

             }
           ]
         },
-        // This second delegation requires that both 'release-engineering' and
+        // The second delegation requires that at least two roles sign for
-        // 'quality-assurance' sign for /baz/*.pkg files in order to validate
+        // files in order to validate them.  'release-engineering',
+        // 'quality-assurance', and 'continuous-integration' are entrusted to
-        // them via this delegation.
-Both of these roles must agree on the
+        // sign for /baz/*.pkg files, and any two of these three roles must
-        // signed targets because "min_roles_in_agreement" = 2.
+        // agree on what's signed because "min_roles_in_agreement" = 2.
         // 'release-engineering' is expected to be signed with the single
         // listed key for that role ("threshold" = 1).  'quality-assurance'
         // must be signed with at least two of the three listed keys for that
-        // role ("threshold" = 2).
+        // role ("threshold" = 2).  'continuous-integration' must be signed
+        // with a single key ("threshold" = 1).
         {
-          // These targets must be signed by <b>both</b> release-engineering
-          // and quality-assurance.
           <b>"name": "second_delegation",</b>
           "paths": ["/baz/*.pkg"],
           "terminating": true,
           <b>"min_roles_in_agreement": 2,</b>
           "roleinfo": [
             {
-            // The release engineering role must sign using this key.
+            // The "release-engineering" role must sign using this key.
               <b>"rolename": "release-engineering",</b>
               "keyids": [
                 "1a2b4110927d4cba257262f614896179ff85ca1f1353a41b5224ac474ca71cb4"